Familiar with dwell time?

 Simple as it sounds, the key to improving dwell time is really improving your content.

-Truly successful content marketing requires a sound strategy, and this can only be created and implemented by someone with a good understanding of content marketing.
+Truly successful content marketing requires a sound strategy and creativity, and this can only be created and implemented by someone with a good understanding of what good content marketing is.

 That’s because good content relies on a researched, proven understanding of what your audience really wants.